What is "CPU usage"?

-All our hosting plans include plenty of CPU power — in fact, your site can average 5% of a powerful server computer core on even our least expensive Silver plan.
+All our hosting plans include plenty of CPU power — in fact, your site can average 5% of a powerful server computer core on even our least expensive plan.
 In our experience, only very busy sites, or sites with very resource-intensive scripts, use more than that.
 Most of our customers use much less.

 On this page:

 - Do you measure CPU usage as an average, or by peak usage?

 - How can I see how many CPU units I’m using?

 - How do CPU units compare to a “dedicated server”?